loukasprevyzis/dob-api/README.md

 - Provisions R53 configuration for presentation only and commented out sections only for reference for failover routing policy.
 - Deploys a secondary region in eu-central-1 for DB disaster recovery failover.
 - Ansible configuration scripts for PostgreSQL Setup, DB Automated Backups & DR Region Failover
+- Ansible for logs and metrics for DBs with Prometheus & Alert Manager.
 - GitHub Actions for CI/CD pipeline

 ## 🗂️ System Diagram